 - I want to be successful in my life, who doesn’t.
 I’ve decided that nothing or nobody, is going to distract me from my forward momentum and what makes me happy.
 I chose to give up on anyone who wasn’t genuinely cheering me on.
 Although that meant my core group of friends would diminish greatly I’m so happy I gave up investing in those “friends.
 Instead focused on those who wanted the best for me.

-- I gave up on the idea that people would change – We all know as grown adults that it won’t work but don’t tell me you haven’t tried.
+- Realized people would not change – We all know as grown adults that it won’t work but don’t tell me you haven’t tried.
 Tried to change your spouse’s annoying habits, tried to change your parents, or tried to change the inaccurate perception people have of you.
 I just gave up.
 I know I am a kind, thoughtful, hard working mom who only wants to make good contributions to the world around me and that is all that matters.
 We all could improve (myself included) but when you realize you can only change yourself and focus on that, you find a bit more peace.

-- I gave up on the idea of being the perfect mom – Ok, not that I ever thought I could be perfect, but we all have this illusion that we can work, teach, clean, cook, parent, exercise……..and do it all simultaneously while staying sane.
+- Gave up on the idea of being the perfect mom – Ok, not that I ever thought I could be perfect, but we all have this illusion that we can work, teach, clean, cook, parent, exercise.
+That we can do it all simultaneously while staying sane.

 - I gave up trying to “look perfect” every day – That meant, away with wearing make up every day.
 I just don’t like it!
 Let’s be honest.
 I want to be able to shower, moisturize my skin, brush a bit of powder on my face and GO!
 With three kids and working full time I don’t have time for all that other stuff.
-I like the natural look anyway, but I want to look good at the same time.
-I learned a long time ago when I struggled with acne as a teen that I needed to take care of my skin daily.
+I like the natural look anyway.
+With this change my skin actually looked better without all that gunk on!
+Who knew?